Grow your business by using LinkedIn as a sales tool! Find out how.

 Have you ever looked for that person in various attempts to get his or her attention and influence them so that he/she does what you expected to do from the beginning?
 Well, my friend, that is prospecting!

-Prospecting is called the act of looking for a person or population that is most likely to do what you are hoping for.
-Could be to buy a product or service, ask for a job, donate some money or goods to charity, etc.
+Prospecting is the act of looking for a person or population that is most likely to do what you are hoping for.
+It could be to buy a product or service, ask for a job, donate some money or goods to charity, etc.

-In this article, you will learn how and why you should be prospecting on LinkedIn.
+In this article, Growth-X will explain how and why you should be prospecting on LinkedIn.

-Linkedin is a social media platform that invites people to share their work-life with their own contacts network.
-It encourages building relationships with other professionals from your field of expertise to be informed about relevant progress and news.
+LinkedIn is a social media platform that invites people to share their work lives with their own contacts.
+It encourages building relationships with other professionals in your field of expertise to be informed about relevant progress and news.

-Another use for Linkedin (and the one we are most interested in) is to connect with potential clients to grow business, make contacts that will help in the future and have a perfect match with another user and start a partnership to last for years.
+Another use for LinkedIn (and the one we are most interested in) is to connect with potential clients to grow business, make contacts that will help in the future have a perfect match with another user, and start a partnership that will last for years.

 So, how do we take advantage of this incredible opportunity to find relevant people for our network to feed our funnels and grow our sales?